aztecweb/wp-dev-env/README.md

 ## RequireJS

 The env is ready to use RequireJS.
 The main script is `theme/js/app.js`.
-It is loaded in the `theme/src/includes/myenvpress.php` file.
+It is loaded in the Assets class.

 ## Bower